spatialaudio/jackclient-python/CONTRIBUTING.rst

 ... where ``-e`` stands for ``--editable``.

+Whenever the file ``jack_build.py`` changes (either because you edited it or it was updated by pulling from Github or switching branches), you have to run the last command again.

 If you make changes to the documentation, you can locally re-create the HTML pages using Sphinx_.
 You can install it and a few other necessary packages with::